Environmental Conservation Police Q&A

 Q. What basic steps should I follow when an ECO approaches me while I am afield hunting?

-A: Most importantly, keep any firearms on “SAFE” and pointed in a safe direction.
+A: Most importantly, keep firearms pointed in a safe direction with the safety “ON”.
 Do not try to unload them, which can lead to accidents.

 Q. Without permission, how far must I be from a house to discharge an implement?